niell-ion/crossing-docs/docs/crossing_setup.md

 **Step 1: Verify Arm Orientation**

-* Confirm that the arm assembly is installed facing the correct direction relative to the trailer frame (refer to Figure 4-3).
+* Confirm that the arm assembly is installed facing the correct direction relative to the trailer frame.

 * The pivot or hinge side should align with the mounting reference point specified in the assembly drawing.